Probe Station

 Positioning Stage

-The positioning stage is the mechanical assembly that holds and moves the sample chuck.
-It allows for precise alignment of the DUT relative to the probes.
-Typically, stages offer movement in at least three linear axes – X, Y (for planar movement across the sample) and Z (for vertical adjustment to make or break probe contact) – and often a rotational R (theta) axis for fine angular alignment of the sample with respect to the probes or features.
+As well as our micromanipulators, the manual stage also offers direct, hands-on adjustment via micrometers.
+Perfect for varied adjustments to your sample position, a manual stage keeps your setup simple to use.
+Motion along three linear axes – X, Y (for planar movement across the sample) and Z (for vertical adjustment to make or break probe contact) – and a rotational (theta) axis for fine angular alignment of the sample make sample positioning and contact easy.

 Wafer-Level Testing